 • Over-drinking can threaten health (hyponatremia); under-drinking can impair performance (dehydration)

-• Athletes should know their sweat rate and drink accordingly
+• Experts agree that athletes should know their sweat rate and drink accordingly

 • Simple, accurate estimate of individual sweat losses is a holy grail of sports tech